Streamlining Accounts Payable: Top 12 Best Practices

 8- Segregation of Duties

 Implement segregation of duties within the accounts payable process to prevent fraud.
-Distribute responsibilities among multiple individuals, ensuring that no single person has end-to-end control.
+Distribute responsibilities among multiple individuals, ensuring no single person has end-to-end control.
 This multi-layered approach adds checkpoints and safeguards against fraudulent activities.

 9- Streamlined Invoice Coding